mikebaker85/shiptheory-api-docs/source/includes/main.md

 created | No | YYYY-MM-DD.
 The shipment created date (the date the shipment was received by Shiptheory) modified | No | YYYY-MM-DD.
 The shipment last modified date (the date the shipment was last updated by Shiptheory). status | No | Options: *'Failed', 'Complete', 'Ready', 'Ignored', 'Not Ready', 'Print Error', 'Waiting', 'PROCESSING'*.
 Case sensitive. <a href="http://support.shiptheory.com/support/solutions/articles/12400-shiptheory-statuses-explained" target="_blank">Shiptheory Statuses Explained</a>. channel_name | No | The name of the sales channel in Shiptheory.
 For example: *Magento*. channel_reference_id | No | Unique reference from the sales channel used when creating the shipment.
 This is usually the Shipment ID channel_reference_id_2 | No | A second sales channel reference.
-Usually Order ID ShipmentDetails.parcels | No | The number of *boxes* on a shipment ShipmentDetails.weight | No | The weight of the shipment ShipmentDetails.value | No | The monetary value of the shipment Couriers.couriername | No | Case sensitive carrier name.
+Usually Order ID ShipmentDetails.parcels | No | The number of *boxes* on a shipment ShipmentDetails.weight | No | The weight of the shipment ShipmentDetails.value | No | The monetary value of the shipment ShipmentDetails.duty_tax_number | No | Duty Tax number of a shipment ShipmentDetails.duty_tax_number_type | No | Duty Tax Number Type, one of ABN, IOSS, IRD, OSS, VOEC Couriers.couriername | No | Case sensitive carrier name.
 You can get valid carrier names from the <A href="https://shiptheory.com/developer/index.html#outgoing-services" target="_blank">GET Services Method</a>
 Countries.code | No | 3 Character country ISO code
 DeliveryAddress.address_line_1 | No | Delivery Address Line 1